stefc2017/degree-planner/README.md

   This feature is not reachable in the current UI.

 ## Iteration 2

+Major Changes:

+- App now by default uses a real database instead of a stub
+- Error handling has been added for select methods
+- Unit tests has been added for persistence layer
+- Lists are now used in place of ArrayLists

-- Leftover Issues:
+Incomplete Issues:

 - Use Mockitos as data source for unit tests: Issue-TBD
 - Change DepartmentId in ScienceCourses to be object instead of integer: Issue-TBD